After the storm - Photo courtesy of Don Yurewicz

 Momma loon feeding baby: Photo courtesy of Tom Gross

 Loons nest close to the edge of the lake at water level - wakes from boats can easily dislodge the loon and eggs causing the nest to be abandoned.
 When you see a caution sign designating a nesting area please reduce speed and keep a safe distance.

 Please observe these caution signs - they signify loons with a chick are in the area.
 Please slow down and keep your distance!

-CLCA volunteers work in conjunction with the Loon Preservation Committee (LPC) to protect and monitor loons on Conway Lake.
+Volunteers with the Conway Lake Conservation Association (CLCA) work in conjunction with the Loon Preservation Committee (LPC) to protect and monitor loons on Conway Lake.
 When nests are threatened because of water traffic our volunteers place signs to let boaters know they should slow down and avoid creating wakes that could disturb nests at the water line.
 Once chicks have hatched, we place “Caution: Loon Chicks” signs in chick nursery areas.
-Young loon chicks are small, dark, and can be difficult to see on the water.
-They also cannot dive as quickly or deeply to avoid being hit by a boat.
+Young loon chicks can be difficult to see on the water and cannot dive as quickly or deeply to avoid being hit by a boat.
 Close approach by people in motorboats or canoes/kayaks can severely stress the loons, reduce the ability of loons to care for their chicks, and may result in reduced fitness and/or the death of the chick(s).
 Boaters should stay at least 100 feet away from loons and loon families to allow them to go about their normal behaviors to care for themselves and their chicks.
 In addition to signage we continue to monitor the lake for loons in distress and participate in the annual statewide loon count.